 You’ll find options for just about every pallet and preference.

-The business has expanded to three locations with a tasting room downtown Clayton, farm operation with tours and a store in the mall in Watertown and Coyote Moon Vineyards also offer wine cruises.
+The business has expanded to three locations.
+There is a tasting room downtown Clayton, farm operation with tours, and a store in the mall in Watertown.

 242 James St, Clayton, NY

 Now that you have your wine covered, don’t forget the specialty cheese!

 We were first introduced to River Rat cheese during our kayak ride to the island.